8 Ways Your Business Can Benefit from Cryptocurrencies like Bitcoin

 - Implemented monetary policies such as the issuance of new money and inflation without a central authority

-- Incentivized many independent agents (miners) to secure the network
+- Used incentive systems to encourage many independent agents (miners) to secure the network

 - Removed single point of failure risks by decentralizing the network